YYao-42/Image-Search-Engine-for-Historical-Research/README.md

 </details>

 <details><summary><b>Test</b></summary>
 <p>
-Firstly， please make sure you have downloaded the test datasets and put them under ~/data/test/.
+Firstly, please make sure you have downloaded the test datasets and put them under ~/data/test/.
 Then you can start retrieval tests as following:

 ### Testing on R-Oxford, R-Paris

 ```ruby